Walkable West Hollywood: Golden Era Architecture

-As you reach Sunset Blvd (The Sunset Strip), turn left and head west.
-For a sec you’re not in WeHo anymore.
-(What?)
-WeHo borders are as quirky as the city itself.
-Approach the corner of Crescent Heights and Sunset, and take a look to your left to see where famed Schwab’s Drugstore once stood (8000 Sunset).
+As you reach Sunset Boulevard (The Sunset Strip), turn left and head west.
+For a sec, you’re not in West Hollywood anymore; our borders are as quirky as the city itself.
+Approach the corner of Crescent Heights and Sunset and take a look to your left to see where famed Schwab’s Drugstore once stood (8000 Sunset).

 Continue west and the strip mall you pass is where The Garden of Allah, one of the most famous hotels in Hollywood’s golden era, once stood.